Jessicka Havok: Decay & The Death Dollz (2021–2024)

 On the Countdown to Rebellion pre-show, Rosemary teamed up with Havok to defeat Kimber Lee and Susan.
 On May 15, at Under Siege, Havok lost to Deonna Purrazzo for the Knockouts title.
 On the July 15 episode of Impact!, Havok was inducted into Decay by James Mitchell.
 Two days later, on the Countdown to Slammiversary pre-show, Havok and Rosemary defeated Hogan and Steelz to win the Impact Knockouts Tag Team Championship.

 On August 20, at Emergence, Decay defeated Fallah Bahh, No Way, Evans and Steelz in an eight-person tag match.
 On September 18, at Victory Road, Havok and Rosemary successfully retained their Knockouts Tag Team Championship against Evans and Steelz.
 At Knockouts Knockdown, Havok and Rosemary successfully retained their tag titles against The Influence (Madison Rayne and Tenille Dashwood).
 On October 23, At Bound for Glory, Havok and Rosemary lost the titles to The IInspiration (Cassie Lee and Jessica McKay).

 On the July 14, 2022, episode of Impact!, after being rescued by Rosemary and Taya Valkyrie from the Undead Realm, she was re-introduced as Jessicka with a different look then usual, wearing bright makeup and her hair being pink.
 Jessicka made her first appearance in her new character on the August 25 episode of Impact!, where she defeated Alisha.
 On October 7, at Bound for Glory, Jessicka alongside Valkyrie, now known as The Death Dollz, defeated the Knockouts World Tag Team Champions VXT (Chelsea Green and Purrazzo) to win the title.
 During their reign, The Death Dollz defended their title against various contenders, such as Savannah Evans and Tasha Steelz and The Hex (Allysin Kay and Marti Belle).

 On February 26, 2023, during the tapings of Impact!, Rosemary alongside Taya Valkyrie defended the Knockouts World Tag Team Championship under the Freebird Rule against The Coven (KiLynn King and Taylor Wilde) to which they lost, ending The Death Dollz's reign at 142 days.
 On April 16, at Rebellion, Havok and Rosemary challenged The Coven for their title, but were unsuccessful.

 Jessicka and Rush would later revert back to Havok and Rosemary as Decay.
 They would then win the TNA Knockouts World Tag Team Championship for the third time on January 13, 2024 at Hard To Kill, defeating MK Ultra (Killer Kelly and Masha Slamovich), only to lose it back to them a month later.
 At Rebellion, Decay (Havok and Rosemary) lost to Spitfire (Dani Luna and Jody Threat) failing to win the titles.
 At Under Siege, Havok lost to Ash by Elegance.

-Havok's profile was removed from the roster page on TNA's website announcing her departure.
+After the match, Ash by Elegance destroyed Havok with a steel chair before leaving her unconscious via a DDT on the steel ramp.
+This would be Havok's final appearance for the company, as her profile was removed from the roster page on TNA's website announcing her departure.